smartface/sketch-export-tool/README.md

 ### Export :

 - **Page** , **ImageObject** and **Library** which is exportable components.
-- You should should change the computer file properties show the hidden file because exported file ( .ui ) is hidden file .
+- You should change the computer file properties show the hidden file because exported file ( .ui ) is hidden file .

   ![  ](https://github.com/smartface/sketch-export-tool/blob/master/gifs/export.gif)